tbela99/css-parser/README.md

 - src: string, optional. css file location to be used with sourcemap.
 - minify: boolean, optional. default to _true_. optimize ast.
-- nestingRules: boolean, optional. automatically nest rules.
+- nestingRules: boolean, optional. automatically generated nested rules.
 - removeEmpty: boolean, remove empty nodes from the ast.
 - location: boolean, optional. includes node location in the ast, required for sourcemap generation.
 - cwd: string, optional. the current working directory. when specified url() are resolved using this value